-According to calculations the relaxation time at room temperature makes up $\sim 4.5 \cdot 10^{-12}$ sec, while the period of one oscillation of H2O molecules $-10^{-12}$ - $10^{-13}$ sec.
+According to calculations the relaxation time at room temperature makes up ~4,5·10-12 sec, while the period of one oscillation of H2O molecules - 10-12-10-13 sec.
 That is why each H2O molecule performs approximately 100 oscillations relative to the same equilibrium position before changing its place.
-Due to thermal fluctuations one $H_2O$ molecule within its "settled life" period of time oscillates around an equilibrium position, after then jumps up to new location and it continues to fluctuate up to the next jump.
+Due to thermal fluctuations one H2O molecule within its "settled life" period of time oscillates around an equilibrium position, after then jumps up to new location and it continues to fluctuate up to the next jump.
 Through these abrupt movements of molecules in liquids occurs diffusion, which, in contrast to the continuous difusion in gases, called diffusion jump.
-With increase in temperature the period of "settled life" of H2O molecules in a temporary state of equilibrium is reduced that brings the structure of water closer to a gas, in which translational and rotational motions of $H_2O$ molecules prevail.
+With increase in temperature the period of "settled life" of H2O molecules in a temporary state of equilibrium is reduced that brings the structure of water closer to a gas, in which translational and rotational motions of H2O molecules prevail.
 Theoretical studies show that, along with the fluctuation of molecules surrounded by his neighbors and activation jumps in liquids occur flowing movement of molecules along with their immediate environment.
 In other words, being in oscillating state, the molecules in the liquid displaced each time by a certain distance (less than the interatomic didtance), causing continuous diffusion.
 It is believed that in the liquefied inert gases and metals dominates continuous diffusion, while for associated liquids as water is more likely the jump diffusion mechanism.
 The thermal motion of H2O molecules leads to continuous changes in distances between them, which cause fluctuations - continual deviations not only from the average density, but from the average orientation of the molecules as well, because H2O molecules can form groups in which a certain orientation predominates.
 An attempt to change the water volume (even by small quantity) triggers the process of deformation of hydrogen bonds that fact may explain low water compressibility.
 Ice melting also causes weakening and deformation of hydrogen bonds, which makes water denser than ice.
-At the temperature 3,98 °C water acquires anomalous state, in which the quasicrystalline phase is maximally densified by filling up of ice carcass hollows with $H_2O$ molecules.
-Further increase in temperature and energy of thermal motion of $H_2O$ molecules leads to the gradual disintegration of associated water structures and to the partial rupture of hydrogen bonds with essential reduce of the "settled life" of each $H_2O$ molecule in water associates.
+At the temperature 3,98 $^{\circ}$ C water acquires anomalous state, in which the quasicrystalline phase is maximally densified by filling up of ice carcass hollows with H2O molecules.
+Further increase in temperature and energy of thermal motion of H2O molecules leads to the gradual disintegration of associated water structures and to the partial rupture of hydrogen bonds with essential reduce of the "settled life" of each H2O molecule in water associates.

-The continuous and "fractal" models consider water as a complex dynamic system with a hydrogen network, forming the empty cavities and non-bonded $H_2O$ molecules distributed within the network.
-The structure is based upon a dimensional carcasses of individual $H_2O$ molecules, joined together into a multi-molecular associate similar to a clathrate having a configuration of a regular polyhedron.
+The continuous and "fractal" models consider water as a complex dynamic system with a hydrogen network, forming the empty cavities and non-bonded H2O molecules distributed within the network (Fig. 5-7).
+Some structures are based upon dimensional carcasses of individual H2O molecules, joined together into a multi-molecular associate similar to a clathrate having a configuration of a regular polyhedron.
 Stated geometrically, this model represents the packed spheres with varying degrees of packaging.
-Thus, the pentagonal packing of spheres, showed in Figure 5b, is denser, than the sphere packing model in Figure 5a (its density is 72 %).
-Analogous structure has clathrate hydrates (gas clathrates) - crystalline water-based solids physically resembling ice, in which small non polar gas molecules are plased inside cavities of hydrogen bonded $H_2O$ molecules.
+Analogous structure has clathrate hydrates (gas clathrates) - crystalline water-based solids physically resembling ice, in which small non polar gas molecules are plased inside cavities of hydrogen bonded H2O molecules.